(459883) 2014 JX55

 ' is an asteroid from the central regions of the asteroid belt.
-After its first observations as in 2007, it was considered an inner heliospheric asteroid and near-Earth object with one of the closest perihelions ever observed of any body orbiting the Sun, until further observations invalidated the conclusions from early observations.
+After its first observations in 2007, where it was designated ', it was thought to be an inner heliospheric asteroid and near-Earth object with one of the closest perihelions ever observed of any body orbiting the Sun, until further observations found differently.
 The object measures approximately 2.8 km in diameter.

 Orbit and classification

 Inner heliospheric asteroid

-When the object was first observed as by the Mount Lemmon Survey in March 2007, it was considered to have the second-smallest positive semi-major axis (0.55 AU) of any known object orbiting the Sun, after Mercury.
+When the object was first observed as by the Mount Lemmon Survey in March 2007, it was thought to have the second-smallest positive semi-major axis (0.55 AU) of any known object orbiting the Sun, after Mercury.
 It was classified as an Apohele asteroid, which always stay inside of Earth's orbit, approaching within 0.116 AU of the Sun approximately every 148 days, before leaving for a distance of 0.98 AU, making it a Mercury- and Venus-crossing asteroid.
 If these early orbital calculations had not turned out to be wrong, the object would still rank today among the inner heliospheric asteroids with the smallest known perihelia.